NormalNvim/NormalNvim/README.md

-ranger       # Necessary for Rnvimr. pynvim       # Necessary for Rnvimr. ripgrep      # Necessary for Spectre. oxi          # Necessary for Spectre. yarn         # Necessary for Markmap.
+ranger       # Necessary for Rnvimr. pynvim       # Necessary for Rnvimr. ripgrep      # Necessary for Spectre. rust         # Necessary for Spectre. yarn         # Necessary for Markmap.
 ```